 Rye is a private Club and has a very limited opportunity to welcome visitors without a Member's introduction.

+All play is in two ball format with foursomes preferred, especially in the morning.
+No three or fourball golf is played.
 Players wishing to play their own ball, rather than foursomes, will generally be invited to play late morning or after lunch.
-Some morning golf may be offered on the Jubilee course.

 Golfers wishing to visit should kindly enquire by emailing the Secretary.

 Names, handicaps and the home Clubs of all players should be provided.